 I love working with people one-on-one and helping them get to that “ah ha” moment.
 Light bulb moments are my favorite!

 But then I need to be alone again after that, to be in my quiet space.
 Preferably in pajamas, but not required.
-Retreating back to my safe zone helps me to be present and available when I am peopling, without it, I get all itchy.
+Retreating back to my safe zone to recharge helps me to be present and available when I am peopling.
+Without it, I get all itchy.

 Does that sound like you, too?

 If you are a fellow Myers Briggs introvert with a capital I, the idea of networking might sound incredibly intimidating to you.
 Even small talk at a kid’s birthday party can seem intimidating let alone trying to talk to people about your professional goals.